Tenancy Agreement Thailand PDF

 Is a tenancy agreement legally binding in Thailand?

 Yes.
-A signed tenancy agreement is legally binding in Thailand under contract law.
-The agreement should be stamped with Revenue Department within 15 days of signing to be admissible as evidence in court.
+A signed tenancy agreement is legally binding in Thailand under the Civil and Commercial Code.
+The agreement should be stamped by the Revenue Department within 15 days of signing to be admissible as evidence in court.
 Unstamped agreements can still be enforced but attract late stamping penalties.

 How much is stamp duty for a tenancy agreement in Thailand?